Scottish rugby union system: Structure

+Cup Competitions

 Scottish Cup

 The Scottish Cup was introduced in 1995 as a complementary knock-out cup competition.
-Though the structure of the cup has been changed numerous times it is currently contested by all National League clubs in the first round, with Premiership teams being added in the second and third rounds.
-The main cup competition is supplemented by regional shield and bowl competitions which all culminate in a 'Finals Day' at Murrayfield Stadium.
+Though the structure of the cup has been changed numerous times it is currently contested by 20 clubs from the Premiership and National League Division 1.
+The main cup competition is supplemented by the National League Cup for the remaining 30 clubs in the National League alongside regional Shield and Bowl competitions which all culminate in an end of season 'Finals Day' at Murrayfield Stadium.

 Scottish SuperCup

-During the 2006-07 season an extra cup competition (The Scottish SuperCup) was introduced to replace the loss of fixtures in the Premiership due to league restricting.
+During the 2006–07 season an extra cup competition (The Scottish SuperCup) was introduced to replace the loss of fixtures in the Premiership due to league restricting.
 With the reversal of this restriction the following season the cup became redundant and was abandoned after a single season.

 British and Irish Cup

-For the 2009-10 season a new cross-border tournament was introduced, the British and Irish Cup which would contain semi-professional clubs from the four home nations.
-Originally Scotland was represented by three sides but with restricting this has increased to four, who are determined by final positions in the League Championship.
+For the 2009–10 season a new cross-border tournament was introduced, the British and Irish Cup which contained semi-professional clubs from the four home nations.
+Originally Scotland was represented by three sides but this increased to the top four in the Premiership.
+The Scottish sides withdrew after the 2013–14 edition and the competition was abolished in 2018.

+Reserve Leagues

+Separately, a league system exists at national and regional level featuring club's second or lower XVs.
+The Inter-City Reserve League consists of teams from both the east and west in its two divisions, while below this the East and West regions also have two divisions each.
+As of 2026–27 this totals 57 teams, with promotion and relegation between the divisions.

+The Caledonia Regional League allows second or lower XVs to participate, but they are not eligible for promotion to National League Division 4.
+Second and lower XVs are not permitted to participate in the East or West Regional Leagues.

 Unincorporated Leagues

 Scotland is also home to the oldest organised rugby union league in the world, the Border League, which was formed in 1901.
 The Border League does not take part in the pyramid structure to the National League, but all of its clubs play in both.
-Two small independent leagues remain, with only a handful of members: the Grampian Alliance League and the Highland Alliance League.
-For university and 2nd and 3rd XV leagues, see University Leagues in Scotland and 2nd XV Leagues in Scotland.
+For university leagues, see University Leagues in Scotland.

-There are a small number of women's leagues in operation - see University Leagues in Scotland and SWRU League.